nmeylan/nostalro-client/docs/internal/architecture.md

 depend on `network`, and it does not depend on `packets`.
 The dependency runs the other way: `network` depends on `game`.

-This is a rule, not an accident.
-Game state must be constructible and drivable without a socket so that tools (viewers, headless test harnesses) can reuse the exact same code the client runs. `models` stays in the graph because it carries domain enums (`ActionType`, `SkillTargetType`, `VanishType`) used across the game, not wire structs.
+The rational is game state must be constructible and drivable without a socket so that tools (viewers, headless tests) can reuse the exact same code the client runs. `models` stays in the graph because it carries domain enums (`ActionType`, `SkillTargetType`, `VanishType`) used across the game, not wire structs.

-The two packet-to-game translations that used to force a `packets` dependency on `game` now live in the network handler as free functions:
-`server_info_from_addr` and `character_info_from_neo_union` in
-`lib/network/src/handler.rs`.
-They build the game-native `ServerInfo` / `CharacterInfo` from the wire structs, so the wire types never cross the game boundary. `grep -rn "packets::" lib/game/src` returns nothing.

 `GameEvent` (the event vocabulary described below) lives in `lib/game`.
 It is the shared vocabulary both directions speak, and the bottom crate owning it is what